Kronecker-structured Sparse Vector Recovery with Application to IRS-MIMO Channel Estimation: Cascaded Channel Estimation for a Prototypical IRS-aided System

-In this section, we discuss the application of our framework and algorithm to the problem of IRS-assisted MIMO channel estimation.
-For this, we consider an uplink narrowband millimeter-wave or terahertz band MIMO system with a $T$-antenna transmitter mobile station (MS) and an $R$-antenna receiver base station (BS), served by an $L$-element uniform linear array IRS.
-In the following, we present our system model using channel representation and transmission protocol.
+In this section, we discuss the application of dSR to the problem of IRS-MIMO channel estimation.
+We consider an uplink narrowband millimeter-wave or terahertz band MIMO system with a $T$-antenna transmitter mobile station (MS) and an $R$-antenna receiver base station (BS), served by an $L$-element uniform linear array IRS.